kshlm/kshlm.in/content/about/this-site.md

 ### Hugo

 [Hugo](https://gohugo.io/) is the really awesome static site generator used to generate this site from markdown files stored in Git.

-The site uses a modified version of the [Indigo](https://github.com/AngeloStavrow/indigo) theme.

 ## Services